code42/developer.code42.com/CONTRIBUTING.md

 ### Notes and Warnings

-You can add little highlighted warnings and notes with just a little HTML embedded in your markdown document:
+You can add highlighted warnings and notes with just a little HTML embedded in your markdown document:

 ```html
 <aside class="notice">